Additional authorisation for a plant protection product

 If you want to put an already authorised plant protection product on the market, under another trade name, there are two alternatives.
 You can apply for a new authorisation or for a parallel trade permit.

-Under certain conditions, you may apply for a new authorisation based on an existing authorisation, without performing a new risk assessment.
+If the legislation has not been amended, you may apply for a new authorisation based on an existing authorisation, without performing a new risk assessment.
 The new authorisation cannot be extended or amended, as compared to the existing one.
 However, it is possible to entirely remove one or several areas of use.

 Content of your application